engr101staff/engr101matlab/_sources/intro_to_cpp/main.rst

   The calculation :code:`f = 9 / 5 * c + 32` works for all values of :code:`c` (the temperature in Celsius).

+.. mchoice:: jh-inputs_02_inputs_02
+  :author: Joe Hummel
+  :answer_a: False
+  :answer_b: False
+  :answer_c: True
+  :answer_d: False
+  :correct: c
+  :feedback_a: Incorrect.
+The equation has two inputs--T and W.
+  :feedback_b: Incorrect.
+The equation has more than one input--T and W.
+  :feedback_c: Correct!
+The equation has two inputs--T and W.
+  :feedback_d: Incorrect.
+The equation has only two inputs--T and W.

+  I want to write a program to compute windchill.
+How many inputs are there to the program? :code:`windchill = 35.7 + (0.6 * T) - (35.7 * power(W, 0.16) + (0.43 * T * power(W, 0.16))`

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Summary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^